 There is an ongoing joke in Nepal, that if we produce a politician, we destroy 100 jobs.
 But if we create an entrepreneur, we create 100 jobs.
 On a serious note, this is why many youths should turn to entrepreneurship as the engine of their personal, professional and soulful growth.
 We need not look far to realize how entrepreneurship has transformed our neighbors, China and India.
-A responsible government would bet on producing and helping more entrepreneurs than on anything else.
+A responsible government at this time in Nepal, would bet on producing and helping more entrepreneurs than on anything else.

 Here are few ways Entrepreneurs will transform Nepal…

 Entrepreneurs solve problems in Nepal

 We hear of so many problems in Nepal.
 Listen to news, and you will hear problems left and right.
 Entrepreneurs view these problems as opportunities and solve problems for all of us to have a nicer life in Nepal.
 In the process of solving problems, they create jobs and positivism and efficiency in the economy.
 Today, many have become dependent on foreign aid and the government to solve our problems.
 Entrepreneurs don’t wait and will not wait for others to solve problems.
 They grab the opportunity, try to solve it and find a sustainable way to do this (business).
 Imagine a future in which each Nepali is hungry for problems and jumps to solve every problem in our society and makes a business out of it.
 We could become a very different society.

 Entrepreneurs create jobs that benefit low-income families in Nepal